raihan2703/CrispyFi/README.md

     - Don't forget to stop deauthing by clicking `Stop Deauthing`.

 ## Disclaimer
-Automatic Barnacle is developed strictly for **ethical purposes** such as testing the security of your own WiFi network.
+CrispyFi is developed strictly for **ethical purposes** such as testing the security of your own WiFi network.
 Unauthorized use on networks without permission is illegal and violates ethical standards.
 Use responsibly!